NCAR/DART/observations/obs_converters/SIF/SIF_to_obs_netcdf.rst

 of observations is left up to the user based upon the `input_qc_threshold`.

-The qc value assignment is such where values given an EVI quality value of 'good' (00), are assigned a QC from 1-7 or 50 based on the EVI Usefulness parameter (see table below).
-Values where the 'EVI is produced, but should be checked with additional QA' (01) are assigned a QC from 10-17 or 50.
+The qc value assignment is such where values given an EVI quality value of 'good' (00), are assigned a QC from 1-7 based on the EVI Quality Usefulness Parameter (see table below).
+Values where the 'EVI is produced, but should be checked with additional QA' (01) are assigned a QC from 10-17.
+Anything with an EVI Quality Usefulness Parameter of '1101' or higher is given a QC of 50 (or more) and is currently skipped and **not written** to the output observation sequence file.

 +------------------------------------------------------+----+-----------------------------+----+---------------------------+
 | EVI Quality Usefulness Parameter                     | QC | EVI Quality Value (00)      | QC | EVI Quality Value (01)    |